Subway “Daredevil Delivery”

 Airwalk: The Invisible Pop-Up Store

 GoldRun and Young & Rubicam have created what is billed as the world’s first invisible pop-up store.
-Limited edition Airwalk sneakers appear only at the biggest skate and surf spots, so the “store” is the location, not a storefront.
+Here, “invisible” means the storefront is an AR layer that only appears on a phone at specific GPS coordinates.

 Sneakerheads and skaters visit the virtual store at Washington Square Park in NYC and Venice Beach in LA.
 You show up, look through the phone, and the drop reveals itself.